LisgarComputingClub/Online-Judge-Install/README.md

 # Online-Judge-Install
-An installation program for the Lisgar online judge.
+An installation script for the Lisgar online judge.

 ##How it works